donaladams/donaladams.github.io/_posts/2016-11-20-command-line-parsing-in-sbt.md

 * Constructing parsers like this quite work-intensive.
 You may need to write a lot of `Parser[T]`s to get what you want done.
 * It can be difficult to express exactly what you want in terms of `Parser[T]`s.
 Writing parsers like this is quite low-level.
 * You cannot just rely on the documentation - you will need to read the source to get things done.
-* There are some rough edges to sbt's parsers.
-For example. you can use multple `Parser[T]`s in an InputTask but they are executed in reverse order.
-This is considered a [bug](https://github.com/sbt/sbt/issues/2033)
+* There are some rough edges to SBT's parsers.
+For example, you can use multiple `Parser[T]` instances in an InputTask but they are evaluated in reverse order.
+This is [considered a bug](https://github.com/sbt/sbt/issues/2033).
 * It is easy to break your `Parser[T]` with a small change in any of the component `Parser[T]`.
-This fragility raises questions about the maintainability of your sbt project.
+This fragility raises questions about the maintainability of your SBY project.

-## Epilogue: An alternate approach
+## Epilogue: An alternative approach

-Finally, I'd like to point out an alternative and more pragmatic approach to parsing command line arguments in sbt.
+Finally, I'd like to point out an alternative and more pragmatic approach to parsing command line arguments in SBT.
+This approach is much simpler, more accessible and likely more familiar to developers.

 The basic idea is to use the `spaceDelimited: Parser[Seq[String]]` parser to split the entire input string into space-separated strings.
 Then you can use the simple and widely-used command line argument parsing library [scopt](https://github.com/scopt/scopt) to handle the parsing for you.

-This removes the need to maintain a complex hierarchy of sbt `Parser`s, presumably improving maintainability.
-This approach is much simpler, more accessible and likely more familiar to developers.
+This removes the need to maintain a complex hierarchy of SBT parsers, presumably improving maintainability.
 I would suggest starting with this approach and only taking on the complexity of building your own `Parser`s if you find it necessary.

-This is what `sbt mkdir` might look like with this approach.
+Here is what `sbt mkdir` might look like with this approach.
 Firstly, we define our `scopt.OptionParser` and data structure for holding the results:

 ```scala
 case class MkdirConfig(createIntermediate: Boolean = false,
                        verbose: Boolean = false,
                        mode: String = "0777",